manedurphy/Crypto-Charts/README.md

 The server makes the request to the external API, shapes the data, and stores it in a Redis StatefulSet

 ## Redis (StatefulSet)
 The Redis StatefulSet is configured with a master-slave system, where slave pods synchronize their data with the master pod.
-Another StatefulSet, the Sentinal, is also there to ensure that a new master pod is elected when the current one fails for whatever reason.
+Another StatefulSet, the Sentinel, is also there to ensure that a new master pod is elected when the current one fails for whatever reason.
 These steps were to ensure a highly available Redis cluster.

 ## CSI-Secrets-Store (Helm Chart)
 The [kubernetes-sigs/secrets-store-csi-driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) allows the user to store sensitive information externally from the cluster (or within).
 For this project, I used a `Vault` instance with the [hashicorp/vault-csi-provider](https://github.com/hashicorp/vault-csi-provider) to act as the bridge between the `CSI-Driver` and the `Vault` instance.
 The password the the Redis cluster is received from the `Vault` and mounted the file system of the `Server` pods.